 - Served under Artemas Ward during the Battle of Bunker Hill

-- Served under George Washington during the siege of Boston and became one his most trusted generals.
+- Served under George Washington during the siege of Boston and became one of his most trusted generals.

 - Helped bring the guns from Fort Ticonderoga to Dorchester Heights to drive the British from Boston